-Duncan, the No. 1 draft pick, had the better statistics with 24 points, 17 rebounds and three blocks.
-Van Horn, the second pick, had 21 points and 10 rebounds, but he also ignited a key run early in the second quarter by hitting three 3-pointers...
+Duncan, the No. 1 draft pick. had the better statistics with 24 points, 17 rebounds and three blocks.
+Van Horn, the second pick, had 21 points and 10 rebounds, but he also ignited a key run early in the second quarter by hitting three 3pointers at the other.
+These were two outstanding, young players giving their all to find an answer for the other's game.
+And the games they played at power forward were very different.

 "This is the future of the league," said Williams, who grabbed 18 rebounds and limited Robinson to 13 points.
-"Two guys who stayed in college for four years, good guys who when they're on the floor play with high intensity."
+"Two guys who stayed in college for four years, good guys who when they're on the floor play with high intensity.

 Not only did Duncan and Van Horn play well, they did it most of the night playing in each other's face.
-It wasn't Jordan doing his thing against an average player at one end and Barkley getting his points against a mediocre millionaire at the other.
+It wasn't Jordan doing his thing against an average player at one end and Barkley getting his points against a mediocre millionaire